 - 3/4 litre vegetable stock or water and a stock cube

-- Pinch of salt to season
+- pinch salt to season

 Fry the onion slowly in the oil for 5 or 6 minutes on a medium heat until softened.
 Add the potato, carrot and black pepper and fry for a couple minutes.